 Parents/ carers will have the opportunity for regular updates and a sharing of information between home, nursery and outside agencies such as health visitor or a member of staff from the Inclusive Education Team, speech and language therapist (SALT).
-These are called CAFs (Common Assessment Framework), or TACs (Team around the Child).
+These are called TACs (Team around the Child).
 It is a time to review what is going well, what areas may need to be worked on and developed and also to set targets for the professionals and parents to work together for the child concerned.

-The Special Educational Needs and Disability Co-Ordinator (SENDco or SENCo)
+The Special Educational Needs and Disability Co-Ordinator (SENDco or SENco)

-The SENDco is Henry Ward.
+The SENDco is Shakira Ley.